 Definition: What is a Missing Enrollment Transaction issue?

-The Missing Enrollment Transaction subtype is used by Market Participants, missing any 814 transaction or an 867_04 transaction.
+The Missing Enrollment Transaction subtype is used by Market Participants, typically CRs, missing any 814 transaction or an 867_04 transaction.

 Here is the process for filing a Missing Enrollment Transaction issue.
 For this scenario, we will demonstrate the Assignee selecting the COMPLETE transition.